fingerprintjs/fingerprintjs/README.md

 12. Platform
 13. DoNotTrack or not
 14. Full list of installed fonts (maintaining their order, which increases the entropy), implemented with Flash.
+15. Canvas fingerprinting

 ### Many more fingerprinting sources will be implemented, such as

-Canvas fingerprinting, Font css detection using side-channel technique, multi-monitor detection, silverlight integration, flash linux kernel version, numerous ActiveX controls and plugins, and many more.
+Font css detection using side-channel technique, multi-monitor detection, silverlight integration, flash linux kernel version,OpenGL fingerprinting, numerous ActiveX controls and plugins, and many more.